What Is Fascism: Definition, History, and Significance

 Throughout history, various fascist leaders have left a lasting impact on their nations and the world.
 Notable figures include Benito Mussolini, Hitler, Franco, Salazar, and Tojo.

-Their regimes suppressed individual liberties, controlled the media through propaganda, promoted discrimination, and pursued aggressive expansionist policies, resulting in immense suffering and human rights violations.
+Their regimes suppressed individual liberties, controlled the media through propaganda, promoted discrimination, and pursued aggressive expansionist policies, hence resulting in immense suffering and human rights violations.

 Kiddos, I’ve answered all your queries with the utmost precision that I was capable of.
 Now, I’ll be taking my leave, but if you think I might have missed something, do check out the FAQ section or drop a comment.
 I always respond!